i-tub/dshdb/README.md

 ## Bugs

-The timestamps have 1-second resolution; if you run the same command twice within the same second on the same directory, hostname, shell session, with the same elapsed time and exit status, it will be inserted into the database only once.
+Timestamps have 1-second resolution; if you run the same command twice within the same second on the same directory, hostname, shell session, with the same elapsed time and exit status, it will be inserted into the database only once.

+If you use the edit-and-execute-command readline binding in bash (C-xC-e by default) to run commands in multiple lines, all of them will end up with the same metadata, other than the timestamp.
+For example, if your edited command is

+    sleep 1
+    sleep 2
+    false

+all three commands will be recorded with an elapsed time of 3 seconds and exit status 1.

 ## Similar projects